robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/05-templates-slides.md

 **Talking Points:**

-- "What's awesome about this is that inside of these brackets, we can pass in Python syntax."
+- What's awesome about this is that inside of these brackets, we can pass in Python syntax.
-- "In our example, we have a variable, which we're calling `name`."
+- In our example, we have a variable, which we're calling `name`.
-- "Whatever we assign to the variable `name` will be rendered when our page renders."
+- Whatever we assign to the variable `name` will be rendered when our page renders.
-- "Statements are where we would pass in logic like {%if this thing%} {% else that thing%}."
+- Statements are where we would pass in logic like {%if this thing%} {% else that thing%}.
 </aside>

 - Recognize the `{{}}`?